Sonny Barger: Later years

 On November 30, 2010, Barger made a guest appearance as Lenny "The Pimp" Janowitz on the season 3 finale of the FX television series Sons of Anarchy, about a fictional outlaw motorcycle club, allegedly based on the Hells Angels.
 Show creator Kurt Sutter spent time with Barger and other members of Hells Angels researching for the show, and acted opposite Barger in his scene.
 Barger returned on November 29, 2011, in the season 4 finale, part one.
 Barger's third guest appearance on Sons of Anarchy was during season 5, episode 10, which aired on November 13, 2012.
+One novel written by Barger, Dead in 5 Heartbeats, was made into an independent film in 2013, which Barger and his fourth wife, Zorana, produced and appeared in bit part roles.
+The film was promoted as having been rejected from the Sundance Film Festival and every other film festival it was submitted to.
+A biopic of Barger's life was also in development for several years, with the director Tony Scott attached to the project at one point.